MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 frame and stored in :attr:`MembraneCurvature.results.mean` and :attr:`MembraneCurvature.results.gaussian`, respectively.

-The following sections describe the details of the two methods used to derive the surface and calculate its derivatives.
+The following sections describe the details of the three methods: binning, Fourier, and binning nearest, used to derive the surface and calculate their respective surface derivatives.

 .. _derive-surface: